 The Breadfruit Institute is a research partner based in Kaua'i.

 On the Caribbean coast of Costa Rica, Jungle Foods buys fresh breadfruit from small, often remote farms, collecting it by truck and saving a critically important regenerative crop from being hacked down in favor of banana or sugarcane plantations.
-The company also oversees the processing of breadfruit into flour, which we use to make our Breadfruit Crackers.

 Breadfruit came to Costa Rica in the late 1800s, carried there by emigrating former enslaved people from the Caribbean.
 It was a tool for independence, a reliable food supply for a new life.
 Descendants of the original trees now grow all along Costa Rica’s Caribbean coast, mainly in backyard agroforests—multilevel intercropped farms that mimic the biodiversity and structure of wild forests.
 The breadfruit trees are remarkably good at building soil health and drawing down carbon while producing huge quantities of nutritious, versatile food.
 And they’re very easy to grow.

 But in recent times, families started cutting down their trees.
 “They could only eat so much.
 And nobody was buying the fruit.
 It was dropping to the ground and rotting there,” says Jungle Foods cofounder Gustavo Angulo.
 Also, many of these farm families were living in extreme poverty.
 Jungle Foods was founded to try to solve both problems and create a model that could be used in other tropical nations.